MXh1n/C-Projects/README.md

 ## 📚 About This Repository

-This repository documents my journey through **"C Programming: A Modern Approach" by K.N.
-King** and beyond.
+This repository documents my journey through C langauge.
 Each project focuses on applying specific concepts in practical, working programs.

 ### Why C?
 - Learn how computers actually work at a low level